intel-retail/automated-self-checkout/docs_src/pipelinesetup.md

 !!! note
     To manually download models you can follow links provided in the [Model List](../configs/models/2022/models.list.yml)

-## Step 4: Build the reference design
+## Step 4: Build the reference design Docker images

 You must build the provided component services and create local docker images.
 To do so, run: